Motor Setup

 to 0. -

-.
+, and press Enter or click Write.
 The motor will now spin for about 20 seconds.
-The motor should spin up to half of the motors rated speed that we entered earlier and run at this speed steadily.
+The motor should spin up to half of the motor's rated speed that we entered earlier and run at this speed steadily.
 The motor should run in the expected/correct "forward" direction.
-Should an issue arise, to stop the test you, you can enter 0 in theMotor discover mode
+Should an issue arise, to stop the test, you can enter 0 in theMotor discover mode

 . -